pingcap/docs/br/br-log-architecture.md

 Log backup generates the following types of files:

 - `{min_ts}-{uuid}.log` file: stores the KV change log data of the backup task.
-The `{min_ts}` is the minimum timestamp of the KV change log data in the file, and the `{uuid}` is generated randomly when the file is created.
+The `{min_ts}` is the minimum TSO timestamp of the KV change log data in the file, and the `{uuid}` is generated randomly when the file is created.
-- `{checkpoint_ts}-{uuid}.meta` file: is generated every time each TiKV node uploads the log backup data and stores all log backup data files uploaded this time.
+- `{checkpoint_ts}-{uuid}.meta` file: is generated every time each TiKV node uploads the log backup data and stores metadata of all log backup data files uploaded this time.
 The `{checkpoint_ts}` is the log backup checkpoint of the TiKV node, and the global checkpoint is the minimum checkpoint of all TiKV nodes.
 The `{uuid}` is generated randomly when the file is created.
 - `{store_id}.ts` file: this file is updated with global checkpoint ts every time each TiKV node uploads the log backup data.
 The `{store_id}` is the store ID of the TiKV node.
-- `v1_stream_truncate_safepoint.txt` file: stores the timestamp corresponding to the earliest backup data in storage that deleted by `br log truncate`.
+- `v1_stream_truncate_safepoint.txt` file: stores the timestamp corresponding to the latest backup data in storage that deleted by `br log truncate`.

 ### Structure of backup files